Panopticon-Project/panopticon-admin/code_of_conduct.md

 ## The Code of Conduct

-Contact: panopticonproject@protonmail.com
+Contact: panopticonproject at protonmail.com

-If you want to contact the maintainer directly: kademorton@protonmail.com.
+If you want to contact the maintainer directly: kademorton at protonmail.com.
 We are currently looking for further maintainers so there are multiple avenues to report code of conduct violations.

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.

-On any platform used to communicate with Panopticon Project contributors, while interacting with P2 contributors please avoid using overtly sexual user names, nicknames etc., or other user names that might detract from a friendly, safe and welcoming environment for all.
+On any platform used to communicate with P2 contributors, while interacting with P2 contributors please avoid using overtly sexual user names, nicknames etc., or other user names that might detract from a friendly, safe and welcoming environment for all.

 Please be kind and courteous.
 There’s no need to be mean or rude.